Brave Brewing Co.

 Husband and wife dream team Matt (head brewer) and Gemma (marketing, social media and front-of-house whizz) began Brave in late 2014 out of their home garage.
 They first sold their beers at the Hastings Farmers Market, and as their reputation grew, they expanded to a small production facility.
 Things continued to gather pace, and in November 2020, they were one of the first businesses to open in the central Tribune Precinct.

-The atmosphere in Brave Brewing Co. is welcoming and relaxed, and a courtyard and plenty of seating inside mean there’s space for everyone.
+The atmosphere at Brave Brewing Co. is welcoming and relaxed, and a courtyard and plenty of seating inside mean there’s space for everyone.
 With pops of their signature bright yellow everywhere, neon signage and large-scale artwork, the interior is fun and reflects the sunny personalities behind the scenes.
 You even get a sneak peek at the brewing facility behind large glass windows from the main taproom.

 Brave’s ethos when it comes to brewing is to make quality, flavourful beer and to serve it to you fresh, so there really is no better place to enjoy a pint or two than at their brewery.
 Whether you go for something that’s on tap or in a bottle, there are no wrong choices, and the team here are experts in providing recommendations.
 If you try a beverage you like, then why not take some bottles home with you or go for the fill-a-flagon option.
-While Brave is all about the beer, they don’t discriminate and have a range of local wines, ciders, sodas and kombucha on offer too.
+While Brave is all about the beer, they don’t discriminate and have a range of local wine, cider, soda and kombucha on offer too.

 All in all, this friendly neighbourhood brewery is a must-visit and will quickly become your new local favourite.